Latvia in the Eurovision Song Contest 2000: Voting

 The same voting system in use since 1975 was again implemented for 2000 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a selected jury or the viewing public through televoting, with countries not allowed to vote for themselves.
-Latvia had intended to use televoting, however, due to a technical failure of the telephone system caused by an unexpectedly large number of votes being cast, the votes of jury panel, consisting of Vineta Vilistere, Olga Piraga, Liga Robezniece, Ilma Rugaja, Karlis Lacis, Valdis Melderis, Aivars Hermanis and Arvids Murnieks, were instead used to determine nation's points.
-The Latvian spokesperson, who announced the Latvian votes during the final, was Lauris Reiniks.
+Latvia had intended to use televoting, however, due to a technical failure of the telephone system caused by an unexpectedly large number of votes being cast, the votes of jury panel were instead used to determine nation's points.
+LTV appointed Lauris Reiniks as its spokesperson to announce the Latvian votes during the final.
 Below is a breakdown of points awarded to Latvia and awarded by Latvia in the grand final of the contest.
 The nation awarded its 12 points to Denmark in the contest.

-Controversy

 After the contest, the Latvian jury votes in the final faced scrutiny in Russian media.
 Latvian jury didn't award Russia any points; this led to some suggesting that the Latvian jury votes might have been politically influenced.
-Prime Minister of Latvia Andris Berzins later denied accusations of politicization of the Latvian jury, saying that "this case cannot be politicized [sic]".
+Prime Minister of Latvia Andris Berzins later denied accusations of politicisation of the Latvian jury, saying that "this case cannot be politicised".